CornellCustomDev/cd-laravel-base/README.md

 Run `composer setup` after cloning to set up your environment.

+FluxPro components will not be accessible until you provide Flux repo credentials in auth.json.

 _Note: If you run composer setup inside the lando container you will need to provide a GitHub Token to access the private https://github.com/CornellCustomDev/cds repository._

 ## Layout